SS Mohawk (1925): Sinking

 Mohawk left New York City for Havana on the afternoon of 24 January 1935 with 110 crew, 53 passengers and a general cargo of car parts and china on board.
 She sailed under the command of Captain Joseph Edward Wood.
 Passengers included Mary Pillsbury Lord (survived); her sister Katherine Pillsbury McKee (survived); New York architect Julian Livingston Peabody (died); his wife, socialite Celestine Hitchcock Peabody (daughter of Thomas Hitchcock Sr.) (died); Prof. Herdman Fitzgerald Cleland of Williams College (died); Rev. Dr. Francis L. Frost of the St. Mary's Protestant Episcopal Church, Staten Island (died); John Telfer, designated Vice Consul in Orizaba, Mexico (died); his wife, Catherine Butler Telfer (died); Gertrude Oakes, sister of Harry Oakes, 1st Baronet of Nassau (died).

-Four hours after having left New York Harbor at about 9 PM, the Mohawk spotted the Norwegian freighter Talisman at a distance of 0.125 nmi.
+Four hours after having left New York Harbor at about 9 PM, the Mohawk spotted the Norwegian cargo ship Talisman at a distance of 0.125 nmi.
 At this point the ship was several miles south of Sea Girt Light and about six miles offshore, when suddenly the Mohawk suffered a failure of her automatic steering gear which made her crew revert to the manual steering system.
 But due to confusion between orders from the bridge to the engine room and further problems steering the ship, Mohawk accidentally made a hard turn to port which made her veer off course and steam at full speed into the path of Talisman.
 Both ships tried to avoid a collision, but it was already too late.

-Talisman struck the Mohawk on her port side and left a deep gash in her bow.
-After the collision the Mohawk came to a complete standstill and began to take on water.
+Talisman struck Mohawk on her port side and left a deep gash in her bow.
+After the collision Mohawk came to a complete standstill and began to take on water.
 Nearly every passenger and crew member felt the force of the collision and made their way to deck.
 It was very cold on deck as the temperature reached two degrees below zero and the lifeboats were covered in snow.
 The lifeboats were quickly undone from their snow coats and were being lowered by both passengers and crew as the ship was beginning to list.
 About an hour after the collision, the Mohawk rolled onto her starboard side and finally disappeared beneath the waves.
 Most of her lifeboats managed to be launched, yet 16 passengers and 31 crew went down with the ship, including all but one of the ship's officers.
 None of the bridge officers survived the accident and Captain Joseph Wood, after verifying that all other persons had safely evacuated the ship, went back to his cabin and shut the door.